Wen777/Wen777.github.io/index.md

 * Software developer (Back-end)
 #### [Kaneoh](http://www.kaneoh.com), product management solution for enterprise, 2015/11 - 2016/8
+  * Third engineer.
+Working with 3 co-workers to earn a 3 million NTD contract.
-  * Design and implement a message system which can let people communicate across the intranet.
+  * Designing and implement a message system which can let people communicate across the intranet.
 The dependencies of the message system are nodejs, nsq(queue), and AWS S3.
   * A [Slack robot](http://i.imgur.com/CfiQOpT.png) which can receive commands from slack channel and automatically deploy the application.
 It is written in python.

 * Back-end developer
 #### [Agilearning](http://agilearning.io/), online coding environment hosting service, 2014/12 - 2015/02
-Deployed Agilearning to Google Cloud, Digital Ocean, and Linode.
-Managed dozens of servers and containers.
-Also wrote the shell script to automatically deploy service.
-Collaborated with three partners and brought the product to market in three months.
+  * First engineer.
+Focusing on scalibility of main product.
+Collaborated with three partners to brought the product to market in three months.
 [Prototype Video](https://www.youtube.com/watch?v=f1IAuMTUD2k)

 ## Talks